Aurecima Compare logo

 Buying for buzzwords instead of real use

-Ignoring storage and future fit
+Ignoring storage and longer-term fit

 Upgrading too early